By Alex Gaggioli | Published in June, 2015

 3. Activity or Adventure Hostels

 Thrill-seeking travelers should look for adventure hostels.
-From picture-perfect surf spots in Brazil to ideal skiing conditions in Austria, there is an adventure waiting to be had.
-Hostelbookers identifies Shreeban Rock Climbing Nature Camp in Patle, Prague as another great adventure hostel.
+From picture-perfect surf spots in Brazil to ideal skiing conditions in Austria, an adventure is waiting.
+Hostelbookers identify Shreeban Rock Climbing Nature Camp in Patel, Prague, as another excellent adventure hostel.

 Shreeban Rock Climbing Nature Camp offers incredible views, experienced rock climbing, and hang-gliding.
 Hostelbookers also lists Voss Youth Hostel in Nepal and Snowbunny’s Backpackers in Austria as other great activity hostels.

-Eco-hostels are perfect for the environmentally conscious traveler.
+Eco-hostels are perfect for environmentally conscious travelers.
 Guests can save money and the earth at the same time.
 Hotels often consume a lot of energy, and eco-hostels aim to cut down on travel waste.
-There are many hostels committed to eco-travel and Amerikanki lists her 10-Best Eco-Hostels in the World, including the beautiful Reykjavik City Hostel in Iceland.
-This hostel uses locally grown, organic food, and fair-trade coffee.
-They also hosts green workshops to teach guests about eco-living and environmental protection.

 5. Flashpacking or Luxury Hostels